 (d) fulfillment of all the duties in Section 59-152-70.

-(2) The South Carolina First Steps to School Readiness Board of Trustees shall establish a formula, which includes the identification of the most relevant and effective factors, by which the allocations for qualifying Partnership grants are calculated.
-The board shall identify the factors, develop the funding formula, and promulgate regulations for both.
-The factors used in the funding formula, and the weight given to each factor by the formula, must reflect that the intent of the General Assembly is to ensure that the money allocated to each local partnership is in proportion to the following:
+(2) The South Carolina First Steps to School Readiness Board of Trustees shall establish a formula, which includes the identification of the most relevant and effective factors, by which the allocations for qualifying partnership grants are calculated.
+The board shall identify the factors, develop the funding formula, and promulgate both in regulation pursuant to the Administrative Procedures Act.
+The factors utilized in the funding formula, and the weight given to each factor by the formula, must reflect that the intent of the General Assembly is to ensure that the money allocated to each local partnership is in proportion to the following:

 (a) population of eligible children;